saguilar2/secoms319/README.md

-# Coms319_Assiment1
+# Coms319_Assinment1
-this is for Assiment 1
+this is for Assinment 1